OpenLiberty/devfile-stack/README.md

 **Note:** Maven is provided by the stack, allowing you to build, test, and debug your Java application without installing Maven locally.

-## Getting Started
+## Intro sample

 > It's recommended to use the latest version of OpenShift Do (odo).
-You can install odo using [these instructions](https://odo.dev/docs/installing-odo/)
+You can install odo using [these instructions](https://odo.dev/docs/installing-odo/) and follow the guides from the [odo.dev](https://odo.dev) site.

 1. Perform an `oc login` to your cluster.

-1. Create a new odo project

-    ```shell
-    odo project create my-project
-    ```

-    This will create a new namespace in your cluster called `my-project`

 1. Initialize the local folder with the Open Liberty stack